cfsengineering/CPACSCreator-Version0/README.md

   - CPACSCreatorLib
   - CPACSCreator

-TiGL library is the library provided by [TiGl](https://github.com/DLR-SC/tigl) project.
+TiGL library is the library provided by [TiGL](https://github.com/DLR-SC/tigl) project.

 CPACSCreator provides the new features in a C++ library called CPACSCreatorLib.
-CPACSCrearorLib use [TIXI](https://github.com/DLR-SC/tixi) library, view function of the TIGL library.
+CPACSCrearorLib use [TIXI](https://github.com/DLR-SC/tixi) library and few functions of the TIGL library.
-CPACSCrearorLib use also [Eigne](http://eigen.tuxfamily.org/index.php?title=Main_Page) library to express the affine transformation in matrices.
+CPACSCrearorLib use also [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) library to express the affine transformations in matrices.

 CPACSCreator viewer is based on TIGLViewer and add the features of CPACSCreatorLib into a user-friendly widget.